JohnRyland/Repos/README.md

   - DataStructures
   - GenericMake
   - Maths3D
+  - RealTimeScheduler
   - VimSettings

 I plan to add a few scripts in here too that make working with the repos together a bit easier.
-At the moment there is just one tool script:
+At the moment there is just two tool scripts:

   - status.sh
+  - update.sh